webhr banner

 What are the 4 Types of HR Analytics?

-HR Analytics is a diverse field that utilizes different analytical methods to solve a variety of HR issues.
-Each type provides unique insights and plays a crucial role in an organization's HR strategy.
-Here are the 4 main types of HR Analytics:
+HR Analytics is a diverse field that uses different analytical methods to solve HR problems.
+Each type offers unique insights that support better decision-making and workforce planning.

 1. Descriptive Analytics